How SEDA produced estimates of student performance that are comparable across places, grades, and years.

 A score of 200 in 3rd-grade reading becomes:

 In other words, these students score approximately half a grade level behind the national average for 3rd graders in reading.

 The three parameters: Average test scores, learning rates, and trends in test scores

 We use hierarchical linear models to produce estimates of average test scores, learning rates, and trends in average test scores.
 The intuition behind these models is described in this section.

-We have measures of the average test scores in up to 48 grade-year cells in each tested subject for each school, district, or county.
+We have measures of the average test scores in up to 60 grade-year cells in each tested subject for each school, district, county, metropolitan statistical area, commuting zone, or state.
 The scores are adjusted so that a value of 3 corresponds to the average achievement of 3rd graders nationally, a value of 4 corresponds to the average achievement of 4th graders nationally, and so on.
 For each subject, these can be represented in a table like this:

 Hypothetical Average Test Scores (Grade-level Equivalents), By Grade and Year

 In this hypothetical school district, students in 3rd grade in 2009 earned an average score of 3 in this subject, indicating that students scored at a 3rd-grade level, on average (equal to the national average for 3rd graders).
 Students in 8th grade in 2018 scored at a Grade 9.4 level, on average (1.4 grade levels above the national average for 8th graders).